bienvenuelisis/local_storage/README.md

 - Check if a key exists in the storage
 - Clear all data in the storage
 - Use an interface to switch between different storage implementations (`SharedPreferences`, `FlutterSecureStorage`, etc.)
+- Use a simple `Map` implementation for testing purposes

 ## Installation